nvsriram/solana-data-program/examples/luck/README.md

 BASE_URL=https://sold-website.vercel.app
 DATA_ROUTE=/api/data/
 ```
-11. Run `npx ts-node index.ts --mint` when running for the first time to mint the NFT and run the on-chain program to update it
+11. when running for the first time, run `npx ts-node src/index.ts --mint`  to mint the NFT and run the on-chain program to update it
-12. After the NFT is minted, you can run `npx ts-node index.ts` to just run the on-chain program and test your luck!
+12. After the NFT is minted, you can run `npx ts-node src/index.ts` (without the --mint flag) to just run the on-chain program and test your luck!
 13. You can view the minted NFT to see that the number change

 You now have a dynamic NFT that is stored fully on-chain that can be modified via an on-chain program! ;)